JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

 - Bind the result to the request.
 A challenge passed for one document should not silently authorize a bulk export of a thousand others.
 Scope the stored result to the action and resource it was raised for, or to a short window, whichever your risk model justifies.
-- Address the challenge to a human.
-A challenge that an agent can satisfy on its own is not a challenge. `@challenge_actor("controlling_human")` states the requirement, and the application has to route the prompt to `principal.operated_by` and record who answered.
+- Address the challenge to someone who can refuse it.
+A challenge an agent satisfies on its own is not a challenge, and one the requester answers about their own request is not either.
+  `@challenge_actor` names the party per policy: `controlling_human` resolves to `principal.operated_by`, `data_owner` to the team in `resource.owner_team`.
+Record who answered, and reject an answer from the principal the challenge exists to constrain.
 - Log the failures.
 A challenge that is repeatedly abandoned is a signal in itself, and it belongs in the same stream as the decision logs.